mesopelagique/StackView/README.md

 to help there is two macros

-### Move the element to be in stack
+### Apply stack alignment to selected group

-you could in macro menu apply horizontal or vertical stack if you select the group
+you could in macro menu apply horizontal or vertical stack alignment

 unfortunately you could not select a `spacing` like that